 Bottom line, Rational Emotive Behavior Therapy believes that changing the beliefs and attitude of the person will be a big help in overcoming mental health issues like social anxiety.
 Doing so and repeatedly instilling in REBT techniques, the person can overcome social anxiety and his other mental health problems.
 Lesser adverse outcomes will surface, and the person’s perception of shameful things will eventually change.

 “People with social anxiety disorder experience anxiety when faced with social situations.
 They do not believe their anxiety is related to an illness or disease, yet have little control over their fear of social interactions.” –Charmaine J. Simmons, LPC

 With REBT, you will learn to be less sensitive and even detach your thoughts and feelings on some things that may put you on a downward spiral.
 The learning process will focus on rewards and punishments.
 Practicing the shame-attacking exercise will help a person interpret undesirable consequences negatively to overcome their social anxiety.
 Does that make sense?
 If it doesn’t, then, you can ask an REBT expert for clarifications.

 This exercise may sound scary and even unrealistic but once done over and over; the person will finally understand its essence.
 As stated before, this practice is for people with social anxiety.
-It will help change their perspective on things which they consider nerve-wracking, and then eventually lead them to feel good about themselves.
+As explained by Robert Allison, MA, LPC, “When anxiety is at it’s worst and reaches the level of panic it can be debilitating and feel paralyzing.
+Your mind gets a little too suspicious.
+Suspicious of what might happen, what could happen, suspicious of other people.”
+Through this, it will help change their perspective on things which they consider nerve-wracking, and then eventually lead them to feel good about themselves.
 In time, they will gain their self-confidence which will help them face their most profound fear – interacting with others.